SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 # Introduction

-Acquiring new knowledge is essential part of human life and evolution.
-Living in the population equals communicating within it and that requires some minimum level of knowledge (Habermas, 1984).
-The time when mandatory education became a universal global standard during late 1900s and early 2000s (UNESCO, 2000), nonetheless around 40% of the global population still does not have access to proper education in a language they understand (PTI, 2025).
+The acquisition of new knowledge is an essential part of human life and evolution.
+Functioning in the society necessitates communication, which in turn requires a foundational level of knowledge (Habermas, 1984).
+Although mandatory education became a universal global standard during the late 20th and early 21st centuries (UNESCO, 2000), significant disparities remain - approximately 40% of the global population still lacks access to education in a language they understand (PTI, 2025).

-The aim of this project is on the ability to create a system which would be able to provide learning opportunities with main focus on simplifying the accessibility and exploring the idea of learning processes and its speed and efficiency.
-The goal is to also ensure security, knowledge correctness and deployment of the system.
+The aim of this project is the development of a system which would be able to provide learning opportunities with a specific focus on accessibility, efficiency, and the optimization of learning processes.
+Beyond this, the system also aimed to ensure security, data integrity, and deployability of the solution among other things.

-With the pursuit of knowledge having been a cornerstone of human development for thousands of years, the incorporation of digital technologies into education is in perpetual evolution (Siemens, 2005).
-A widely accepted model for learning with digital technologies has not been identified, mainly because exponential increases in computing power and volumes of online information constantly redefine how users approach knowledge acquisition, processing, and retention (Haleem et al., 2022).
+While the pursuit of knowledge has been a cornerstone of human development for millennia, the incorporation of digital technologies into education is in perpetual evolution (Siemens, 2005).
+A widely accepted model for learning with digital technologies has not been identified, mainly because the exponential increases in computing power and volumes of online information constantly redefine how users approach knowledge acquisition, processing, and retention (Haleem et al., 2022).

-The approach of this project is to develop a distributed system implemented using at least 2 different programming languages, utilizing a database for data persistence, and adapting a hybrid communication strategy that includes technologies such as gRPC and HTTP.
+The approach of this project is to develop a distributed educational platform implemented using a polyglot architecture, utilizing a database for data persistence, and adapting a hybrid communication strategy that includes technologies such as gRPC and HTTP.

 \newpage